TheooJ/Empirical-Orthogonal-Functions/README.md

-# Empirical Orthogonal Functions : An Estimation Algorithm for Electric Field Prediction
+# Empirical Orthogonal Functions : An Algorithm for Electric Field Prediction

 ## Goal